 Sandwiched between the wide coastal stretches that run their way along the edge of the Tyrrhenian Sea and the marble-clad frontispieces of Pisa just to the south, Lucca clings like a limpet to the verdant lowlands of the Serchio River basin.
 It’s encircled on all sides by the best-preserved Renaissance bulwarks in all of Tuscany, which have become moss-clad and claimed by the ubiquitous cypresses and eucalyptus trees over the centuries.
-It is topped with parkland and entirely walkable.
-In the heart of the town, the elliptical Piazza Anfiteatro dominates with its ochre-painted stucco and sun-splashed al fresco spaces, while nearby the rises of Lucca Cathedral rarely fail to draw a gasp.
+It is topped with parkland and is entirely walkable.
+In the heart of the town, the elliptical Piazza dell’Anfiteatro dominates with its ochre-painted stucco and sun-splashed al fresco spaces, while the nearby Lucca Cathedral rarely fails to draw a gasp.

 Draped over the rising hillsides of the pre-Apennines on the extreme eastern fringes of Tuscany, Cortona is a stone-clad town topped with one gorgeous medieval tower, and littered with winding alleyways where swinging washing lines give way to blooming hanging baskets of rose flowers and sage.
-Thanks to its high-perched position over the rolling plains of the Valdichiana below, sweeping panoramas of Central Italy are available from most all of the flagstone-covered piazzas; the shimmering waters of Lake Trasimeno glimmering like a jewel between the rugged valleys in the distance.
+Thanks to its high-perched position over the rolling plains of the Valdichiana below, sweeping panoramas of central Italy are available from most all of the flagstone-covered piazzas; the shimmering waters of Lake Trasimeno glimmering like a jewel between the rugged valleys in the distance.
 Marketplaces also erupt ad hoc on the weekends, crammed between Garibaldi Square and the Santa Maria Cathedral in a medley of red wines and lampredotto sandwiches.